aces/Loris/modules/statistics/test/TestPlan.md

 5. Check that `Show/Hide` visit labels works.
 6. Check that changing the breakdown adjusts the table accurately.
 7. Verify site and grand totals.

+### Dashboard Widget
+1. Go to the LORIS dashboard.
+ - Make sure the recruitment target set in Configuration module is displayed in recruitment panel.
+ - Switch to site breakdown and check that info in recruitment panel is correct.
+ - Create a candidate and assign it to any site.
+Inactivate it.
+Make sure it is NOT taken into account in the sex breakdown view (recruitment panel).
+ - Check that site breakdown view (recruitment panel) is correct.
+ - Check that scans per site (study progression panel) view is correct (scan dates and scan numbers).
+ - Check that recruitment per site view is correct (study progression panel).